SochaDev/sochadev.github.io/README.md

 ### TODO

 * `@mistressofdrupal` - Build a micro RESTful API using either Slim or Phalcon (private SD repo plz), make sure a base path of `https://wintermute.sochadev.com/api-www` exists and can handle POST and GET, reject all other verbs with a 403.
 Ping `@natemow` for SSL or alias setup or whatever on `wintermute` as needed.
 API should also make sure that cross-origin requests are handled from `sochadev.github.io`, `sochadev.com` and `local.sochadev`; all other domains should throw a 403.
 We need `status` (HTTP response int) and `messages` (array) included in all API responses.
-Update `assets/js/app.js::theme.contactForm` jQuery `$.post` and/or `.respond` handler to reflect API responses.
+Update `assets/js/app.js::theme.contactForm` jQuery `$.post` and/or `.respond` handler to reflect API JSON responses.

 * `@mistressofdrupal` - Would be nice if we had some basic JS validation + scrollTo for contact form fields with `required` attr (i.e. outside of built-in browser handling).